 - (a) Physical characteristics applicable to all chips; issuance and use. - (1) Each chip shall be in the form of a disk and, except as otherwise provided in this Part, shall have a uniform diameter of one and 9/16ths inches, or the metric equivalent, for each chip in a denomination of less than \$500.
-Each chip in a denomination of \$500 or more shall have a uniform diameter of one and 11/16th inches, or the metric equivalent. - (2) No chip shall be used in a gaming facility unless and until the design specifications of the proposed chip are, prior to the manufacture of the chip, submitted to and approved in writing by the commission, which submission shall include a detailed schematic depicting the actual size and, as appropriate, location of the following: - (i) each face, including any indentations or impressions; - (ii) the edge; and - (iii) any colors, words, designs, graphics or security measures contained on or in the chip. - (3) Each chip issued by the gaming facility shall be designed and manufactured with sufficient graphics or other security measures to the greatest extent possible, to prevent the counterfeiting of the chip. - (b) Value chips; denominations; physical characteristics. - (1) Each chip that contains a monetary denomination on each face thereof shall be known as a "value chip." - (2) The gaming facility shall be authorized to issue and use value chips in denominations of \$1, \$2.50, \$5, \$10, \$20, \$25, \$100, \$500, \$1,000, \$5,000, \$10,000 and \$20,000 and other denominations approved in writing by the commission . - (3) Each monetary denomination of value chip issued by the gaming facility shall contain a predominant color unique to that denomination, to be known as the primary color, as set forth in paragraph (4) of this subdivision.
-A secondary color on a value chip is any color, other than that such chip's primary color, included on the face or edge of the chip as a contrast to such chip's primary color, except that no primary color shall be used as a secondary color on a value chip of another denomination where such use on the edge is reasonably likely to cause confusion as to the chip's denomination when the edge alone is visible. - (4) A value chip shall appear as the color set forth in this paragraph when such chip is viewed both in daylight and under incandescent light.
+Each chip in a denomination of \$500 or more shall have a uniform diameter of one and 11/16th inches, or the metric equivalent. - (2) No chip shall be used in a gaming facility unless and until the design specifications of the proposed chip are, prior to the manufacture of the chip, submitted to and approved in writing by the commission, which submission shall include a detailed schematic depicting the actual size and, as appropriate, location of the following:

+- (i) each face, including any indentations or impressions; - (ii) the edge; and - (iii) any colors, words, designs, graphics or security measures contained on or in the chip. - (3) Each chip issued by the gaming facility shall be designed and manufactured with sufficient graphics or other security measures to the greatest extent possible, to prevent the counterfeiting of the chip. - (b) Value chips; denominations; physical characteristics. - (1) A gaming facility shall be authorized to issue and use value chips in denominations of \$1, \$2, \$2.50, \$5, \$10, \$20, \$25, \$100, \$500, \$1,000, \$5,000, \$10,000, \$20,000, \$25,000 and \$100,000 and other denominations approved in writing by the commission. - (2) Each monetary denomination of value chip issued by the gaming facility shall contain a predominant color unique to that denomination, to be known as the primary color, as set forth in paragraph (3) of this subdivision.
+A secondary color on a value chip is any color, other than that such chip's primary color, included on the face or edge of the chip as a contrast to such chip's primary color, except that no primary color shall be used as a secondary color on a value chip of another denomination where such use on the edge is reasonably likely to cause confusion as to the chip's denomination when the edge alone is visible. - (3) A value chip shall appear as the color set forth in this paragraph when such chip is viewed both in daylight and under incandescent light.
 In conjunction with the primary colors, the gaming facility shall use contrasting secondary colors for the edge spots on each denomination of value chip.
 The primary color that the gaming facility shall use for each denomination of value chip shall be as follows: